p2ppsr/babbage-sdk/README.md

     *   `args.privileged` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** This indicates whether the privileged keyring should be used for signing, as opposed to the primary keyring. (optional, default `false`)

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)>** The ECDSA message signature.

-### getWindowVersion

-Obtains the version by using the local window.CWI instance.
-Fails of no CWI instance exists within the local window.

-### getXDMVersion

-Uses cross-document messaging to obtain a substrate connection.
-Fails after 200ms if no version response is received.

-### getHTTPVersion

-Uses the HTTP local port 3301 API to request the version.
-Fails if HTTP errors are encountered, or no server is running.

-### promiseWithTimeout

-Provides a timedout promise.

-#### Parameters

-*   `obj` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** All parameters for this function are provided in an object

-    *   `obj.timeout` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** Timeout in milliseconds, promise interupted, control returned, if not completed after `timeout` milliseconds.
-    *   `obj.promise` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** The promised function to be run to completion or interupted, control returned, after `timeout` milliseconds.
-    *   `obj.error` **[Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error)** The error that is thrown if the time expires.

 ### decrypt